Production Finance Market

 PFM is open to international feature film projects with a production budget over €1m.

 New Talent strand (formerly the Micro Market) is open to feature film projects with a production budget under €1m.

 What to expect

 The Market launches with a keynote speech delivered by an industry leader.
 Our 2019 Keynote address was lead by Alison Owen, founder of Monumental Pictures.
-Past speakers have included Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, managing director of Sunray Films, Bertrand Faivre, producer and founder of The Bureau and Danny Perkins, UK CEO of STUDIO CANAL.
+Past speakers have also included Elizabeth Karlsen, co-founder Number 9 Films, Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, co-founder Cornerstone Films and Danny Perkins, former UK CEO of STUDIO CANAL.

 The Market comprises intense networking and pitching meetings between financiers and producers.
 Taking the form of speed dating sessions, producers have 25 minutes to impress each financier before moving on to their next meeting.